-SRC 205.010(d) sets forth the criteria that must be met before approval can be granted to a tentative subdivision plan.
-The following subsections are organized with approval criteria shown in bold italic, followed by findings of fact upon which the Planning Administrator's decision is based.
-The requirements of SRC 205.010(d) are addressed within the specific findings which evaluate the tentative subdivision plan for conformance with the applicable criteria.
+SRC Chapter 205.010(d) sets forth the criteria that must be met before approval can be granted to a subdivision request.
+The following subsections are organized with approval criteria shown in bold, followed by findings of fact upon which the City Council's decision is based.
+The requirements of SRC 205.010(d) are addressed within the specific findings which evaluate the proposal's conformance with the applicable criteria.
 Lack of compliance with the following criteria is grounds for denial of tentative plan or for the issuance of conditions of approval to more fully satisfy the criteria.

-- A. SRC 205.010(d)(1): The tentative subdivision complies with all standards of this Chapter and with all applicable provisions of the UDC, including, but not limited to, the following: - (A) Lot standards, including, but not limited to, standards for lot area, lot width and depth, lot frontage, and designation of front and rear lot lines. - (B) City Infrastructure Standards.
+SRC 205.010(d)(1): The tentative subdivision complies with all standards of this Chapter and with all applicable provisions of the UDC, including, but not limited to, the following:

+(A) Lot standards, including, but not limited to, standards for lot area, lot width and depth, lot frontage, and designation of front and rear lot lines.